Classifier Surrogates: Sharing AI-based Searches with the World: Neural Density Estimation

-where the noise distribution is independent of the condition $p_0(\cdot|c) = p_0(\cdot)$.
-We thus append the vector of conditions to every layer of the vector field model $\tilde{v}_t(x, c\,; \theta)$ to ensure estimation of the conditional density.
+where the noise distribution is independent of the condition $p_0(\cdot \mid c) = p_0(\cdot)$, by appending the vector of conditions to every layer of the vector field model $\tilde{v}_t(x, c\,; \theta)$.
+For our surrogate, $x$ will be the ParT output and $c$ will be the vector of jet-observables.